 <h1>This is the title to my document</h1>

-You can see the <h1> and the </h1> surrounding the the text "This is the the title to my document".
+You can see the <h1> and the </h1> surrounding the text "This is the title to my document".
 This is how HTML operates.
-You can have opening tag which has information or more tags inside of it.
+You can have an opening tag which has information or more tags inside of it.
 In this case we have an h1 tag which is a heading tag: it's used for the biggest title on the page, typically a title.
-If you rendered that using the browser, it's look like:
+If you rendered that using the browser, it looks like:

 This is the title to my document